wazo-platform/wazo-doc/source/administration/voicemail.rst

    If the the \*99 extension is enabled and a user does not have a password on its voicemail, anyone from the same context will be able to listen to its messages, change its password and greeting messages.

-But it will not be skipped when the voicemail is consulted through an incoming call.
+However, the password will be asked when the voicemail is consulted through an incoming call.
 For instance, let's consider the following incoming call:

 .. figure:: images/Incoming_call_voicemail.png
    :scale: 80%
    :alt: Incoming call for voicemails

-With such a configuration, when calling this incoming call from the outside, we will be asked for
+With such a configuration, when calling this incoming call from the outside, we will be asked for:

 * the voicemail number we want to consult
 * the voicemail password, **even if the "Disable password checking option" is activated**